wasabee-project/Wasabee-Server/README.md

 If you use the "simple" mode of transfering draws, your data is encoded in IITC, sent to the server and never decoded.
 It is stored encrypted in such a way that it is only decryptable upon request.
 The URL is the key.
 We don't know the URL.
 If you lose the URL, the draw is inaccessible.

-If you use the normal method, much more features will be enabled.
+If you use the normal method, many more features will be enabled (proximity to marker notifications).
 You control access to your data by your teams.
 By default each op gets a unique team.
 But you can transfer multiple ops to the same team.

 ## But... how do you make sure that only ENL agents use this.